The Mummy (2017 film)

-The Mummy is a 2017 American action film and adventure film co-produced and directed by Alex Kurtzman from a screenplay written by David Koepp, Christopher McQuarrie, and Dylan Kussman based on a story by Kurtzman, Jon Spaihts, and Jenny Lumet.
+The Mummy is a 2017 American action-adventure film co-produced and directed by Alex Kurtzman from a screenplay written by David Koepp, Christopher McQuarrie, and Dylan Kussman based on a story by Kurtzman, Jon Spaihts, and Jenny Lumet.
 A reboot of the Mummy franchise, it stars Tom Cruise as U.S. Army Sergeant Nick Morton, a soldier of fortune who accidentally unearths the ancient tomb of entrapped Egyptian princess Ahmanet (Sofia Boutella).
 Annabelle Wallis, Jake Johnson, Courtney B. Vance, and Russell Crowe also star.

 The Mummy premiered at the State Theatre in Sydney, Australia on May 22, 2017, and was theatrically released in the United States on June 9, 2017.
 It received generally negative reviews from critics and grossed $410 million worldwide, losing $60–95 million due to high production and marketing costs.
-Intended to kick-start the Dark Universe, a shared universe based on the classic Universal Monsters film series, the film's poor box office performance led to the cancellation of the shared universe.
+Intended to kick-start the Dark Universe, a shared universe based on the classic Universal Monsters film series, the film's poor reception led to the cancellation of the shared universe.

 Plot

 In ancient Egypt, Princess Ahmanet is in line to rule over the pharaoh's kingdom, until the pharaoh sires a son.
 Knowing that her place to rule has been taken, she makes a deal with the deity Set and is given demonic powers through a ceremonial dagger.
 She murders her family and attempts to set the deity free, but is caught and mummified alive by Egyptian priests for her crimes.
 Her sarcophagus is then entombed in a region far away so she can never escape.

 In present-day London, construction workers discover the tomb of a crusader knight who was buried with an Egyptian ruby, and Dr. Henry Jekyll takes over the operation.
-In Iraq, former U.S. Army Sergeant Nick Morton and Corporal Chris Vail discover the tomb of Princess Ahmanet, unknowingly bringing Ahmanet back to life.
-The soldiers and British archaeologist, Jenny Halsey, fly Ahmanet's sarcophagus to Britain.
+In Iraq, former U.S. Army Staff Sergeant Nick Morton and Corporal Chris Vail discover the tomb of Princess Ahmanet, unknowingly bringing Ahmanet back to life.
+British archaeologist, Jenny Halsey, and the soldiers fly with Ahmanet's sarcophagus to Britain.

 During the flight, Chris is possessed by Ahmanet through a spider bite, and he attacks the others, only to be killed by Nick.
 A large flock of crows attacks the plane and is sucked into the engines.
 The plane crashes, killing the crew except for Jenny, who escapes with a parachute Nick gives her.

 Nick returns to life in a morgue.
 Chris's ghost appears and tells him he has been cursed by Ahmanet, who seeks to use him as a vessel for Set.
 Ahmanet's mummy escapes from the sarcophagus and begins feeding on people to regenerate her body, turning them into zombies.
 She recovers the Dagger of Set and attempts to stab Nick before realizing that the ruby is not attached to it.
 She and her army chase after Nick and Jenny until soldiers appear and subdue her.